Log flume (ride): Notable flumes

-One of the first elaborately-themed flumes was Timber Mountain Log Ride at Knott's Berry Farm.
+One of the first elaborately themed flumes was Timber Mountain Log Ride at Knott's Berry Farm.
 Originally built as a concession run by Hurlbut Amusement Company, most of the ride is inside a man-made mountain.
 Bud Hurlbut and his right-hand man Harry Suker were responsible for the theme of the ride.
 Upon his retirement, Hurlbut sold the ride to Knott's Berry Farm where it is still in operation.

 Log Chute at Mall of America's indoor park Nickelodeon Universe contains sections within a large rocky structure and some out in the open.

-Disney's Splash Mountain consists of a single trough running in a continuous circuit through the middle of a show building with Audio-Animatronic scenes playing on the left and right of the main flume, with only the largest drops and a few turns positioned placed outside the show building.
+Splash Mountain at Tokyo Disneyland is based on the animated sequences of Disney's 1946 film Song of the South.
+It consists of a single trough running in a continuous circuit through the middle of a show building containing Audio-Animatronics characters, with the largest drops and a few turns positioned outside the show building.

+Tiana's Bayou Adventure at Magic Kingdom and Disneyland is based on Disney Animation's 2009 film The Princess and the Frog.
+It includes Audio-Animatronics characters and is a re-theme of the versions of Splash Mountain that were located at those parks, reusing the same flume layout.

 Luna Park's Wild River contains a few turns, then a lifthill which holds the riders (usually 4 or 5) upwards for 15 seconds then the log turns left and drops down.
-The second lifthill lifts up higher with audio playing in the back and then an exciting drop occurs and the riders return.
+The second lifthill lifts up higher with audio playing in the back and then a drop occurs and the riders return.

-Dudley Do-Right's Ripsaw Falls is a popular log flume attraction heavily-themed around the animated character Dudley Do-Right.
-The ride was manufactured by Mack Rides and is located at Universal's Islands of Adventure.
-It features multiple smaller drops before a 75-foot drop at the end.
+Dudley Do-Right's Ripsaw Falls at Universal Islands of Adventure is themed to the animated character Dudley Do-Right.
+The ride was manufactured by Mack Rides and features multiple smaller drops before a 75-foot drop at the end.
 In addition, the ride is one of the few of its kind to use lap bars as a method of restraining riders.